 You should avoid thinking of pediatric patients as little adults and instead understand their anatomical differences.
 For example, a child’s head is larger in proportion to their body than an adult, which makes them more susceptible to trauma, especially after a fall.
 Children also have less blood and are, therefore, in greater danger of developing shock or bleeding to death from a wound.

 Children have larger tongues and smaller airways with more soft tissue, making them more susceptible to foreign body and airway obstructions.
-The temperature control mechanism on pediatric patients is also unstable and they dehydrate easier.
+The temperature control mechanism on pediatric patients is also unstable and they dehydrate more easily.
 The first sign of shock is often a rapid heart rate and irritability, a drop in blood pressure is a late, ominous sign, and cardiac arrest is usually secondary to respiratory failure causing respiratory arrest.

 2. Use the pediatric assessment triangle